Helixo32/CrimsonEDR/README.md

 To use CrimsonEDR, follow these steps:

-1. Make sure the `ioc.json` file is in the current directory.
+1. Make sure the `ioc.json` file is placed in the current directory from which the executable being monitored is launched.
+For example, if you launch your executable to monitor from `C:\Users\matthias`, the DLL will look for `ioc.json` in `C:\Users\matthias\ioc.json`.
 Currently, `ioc.json` contains patterns related to `msfvenom`.
 You can easily add your own in the following format:
 ```
 {
   "IOC": [